Advice Assisted Living

 Long-Term Care Insurance

-Unlike traditional health insurance, long-term care insurance is designed to cover long-term services and supports.
+Unlike traditional health insurance, long-term care insurance is designed to cover long-term services and support.
 This includes personal and custodial care in a variety of settings such as your home, an assisted living community organization, or another facility.

 The great thing about this type of insurance is that it is highly flexible and covers much of the cost of senior living communities.
 For instance, long-term care policies can reimburse policyholders a daily amount for services like bathing, dressing, or eating — not just doctor’s visits or nursing care.